Corneliu Cotogoi

-Corneliu Cotogoi (born 23 June 2001) is a Moldovan professional footballer who plays as a midfielder for Liga II club 1599 Șelimbăr.
+Corneliu Cotogoi (born 23 June 2001) is a Moldovan professional footballer who plays as a midfielder for Moldovan Liga club Bălți.

 Club career

 Cotogoi made his professional debut for Dacia Buiucani in the Moldovan National Division on 5 July 2020, starting against Zimbru Chișinău.
 The away match finished as a 1–0 win.
 In 2021 he joined Petrocub Hîncești with which he won the Moldovan Double in the 2023–2024 season.
 He scored 6 goals and assisted 6 in 89 appearances for the club.
 After his contract expired, Cotogoi joined the Liga II club Șelimbăr in September 2024.

 International career

 Cotogoi made his international debut for Moldova on 31 March 2021 in a 2022 FIFA World Cup qualification match against Israel, which finished as a 4–1 home loss.